Real People, Real Stories of Personal Leadership

 - It is the story – the narrative – that gives voice to the purpose and meaning of our life.

 While there are many transforming experiences in our lives, I believe there is Just 1 Story – a central, single, defining, transformational crucible story – we each have.
 It is a story that is true for us, whether others agree with it or not, because it is our story.
 It underlies and runs through all the other stories we tell ourselves and others.
-This is the story I am inviting you to share through this podcast.
+This is the story to be told on this podcast.